EPFL-ENAC/unhcr-geneva-tech-hub-app/README.md

     "TBxz7Wb3aSrQGeFx1EbBtrtaKPht-4M87pznkWC2BYE" // nimri sub
   ];
 ```

+### Custom user management on EPFL-side
+[TODO: For reference - mettre ici Pierre?]

+## Deployment

+-- below is yet to be re-organized

 ## s3 files necessary for the frontend
 Before any uploads from the users you need some files (pdfs,videos, images, etc) for the frontend